FabmanHQ/fabman-api/sections/webhooks.md

 ## Unsuccessful deliveries and retries

-In case of an unsuccessful response, Fabman will attempt to call the webhook URL multiple times before deactivating the webhook.
+In case of an unsuccessful (i.e., non-2xx) response, Fabman will attempt to call the webhook URL multiple times before deactivating the webhook.
 The duration between attempts will grow exponentially longer to give your service time to recover.

 ## Paused or deactivated webhooks

-Paused webhooks (or webhooks deactivated after unsuccessful delivery) do not receive any events.
-But events from the selected categories will still be queued and will be submitted once you un-pause the webhook.
+Paused webhooks (or webhooks deactivated after unsuccessful delivery) do *not* receive any events.
+But events from the selected categories *will still be queued* and will be submitted once you un-pause the webhook.

 ## Event types